frankyw2009/Fake-Health-News-Detection/README.md

     c. output_finalized.csv<br>
     output_finalized.csv shows a form with root news and labels.
 Label 1 means fake news, label 0 means true news.<br>
     d. graph_samples<br>
-    graph_samples is a folder that stores 10 raw data health news dictionaries in individual documents.
+    graph_samples is a folder that stores 10 raw data health news dictionaries individually in numpy documents.<br>
     This can be used to understand the structure of news dictioneries and can also be used for testing.<br>

 FakeNewsDetection_General.py